AhmedOsamaMath/chess-game-by-gemini-pro/Readme.md

 ## License

 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as per the license terms.
+See the [LICENSE](./LICENSE) file for more details.